michele-brambilla/librdkafka-fake/USAGE.md

 The default behaviour is that all the methods/functions succeed in their task.

-Here a list of all the available <Object>
+Here a list of all the available [Object]s

 | Object | Affect | Description |
 | --- | --- | --- |